 Conceal Carry Options

-.45 ACP single-stack CCW pistols are widely available from a variety of trusted manufacturers.
+.45 ACP single-stack CCW pistols are available from a variety of trusted manufacturers.
 A .45 ACP sub-compact recoils only slightly more than a comparable .40 S&W with considerably more lead leaving the barrel.
-The compact single-stack is a tremendous asset because it offers nearly the entire capacity of a 9mm or .40 S&W with a significantly larger slug.
+The compact single-stack is a tremendous asset.
+It offers nearly the entire capacity of a 9mm or .40 S&W with a significantly larger slug.
 This may be null against intelligent bipedal threats who understand cover.
 However, it might mean a whole lot for CCL holders who live in bear or feral hog country, places with predators who require large, hard-hitting slugs.

 Last but not least, some shooters just prefer the heft of the combat-proven 1911, and its exemplary wartime record.
-Call it nostalgia if you will, but it’s hard to go wrong with a classic that was strapped to the sides of brave men storming the beaches of Normandy.
+Call it nostalgia if you will, but it’s hard to go wrong with a classic.
+It’s the gun that was strapped to the sides of brave men storming the beaches of Normandy.
 Perhaps we are not experiencing the twilight of the .45 ACP; if anything, it might be a new dawn for this legendary round.